-Wokingham Borough Council Guidance Notes for External Witnesses at Overview and Scrutiny Meetings
+Guidance Notes for External Witnesses at Overview and Scrutiny Meetings

-This document is designed to give guidance to anyone participating in an Overview and Scrutiny Committee or a Scrutiny Task and Finish Group.
+This document is designed to give guidance to anyone participating in a Scrutiny Committee or Scrutiny Task and Finish Groups.

 What are Scrutiny Committees or Scrutiny Task and Finish Groups?